austin020269/Pewlett-Hackard-Analysis/README.md

 The final sql code was generated in our Employee_Database_challenge.sql file (https://github.com/austin020269/Pewlett-Hackard-Analysis/blob/main/Employee_Database_Challenge.sql) generated in pgAdmin and later saved in Visual Studio.

 One of the initial spreadsheets created during this code was a query that:
-1. retrieved the emp_no, first_name, and last_name columns from the Employees table.
+1. retrieved the emp_no, first_name, and last_name columns from the Employees table
-2. create a new table using the INTO clause.
+2. create a new table using the INTO clause (this was the retirement_titles.csv)
 3. joined both tables on the primary key
 4. filtered the data on the birth_date column then ordered by the employee number
 5. finally exported the file naming it retirement_titles.csv (seen below)